CityofToronto/bdit_volumes/volume_project/README.md

 Note that the legend here applies to other flowcharts in the subfolders as well.

 The table prj_volume.centreline_volumes bridges the two procedures together.
 The script [data_processing_flow.py](data_processing_flow.py) starts with the tables in traffic and outputs results to prj_volume.centreline_volumes.
 No parameters are required to run the script.
-When there are new sources coming in, they should be populating prj_volume.centreline_volumes.
+When there are new sources coming in, they should be populating `prj_volume.centreline_volumes`.
 Note that the table does not allow duplicate entries.
 A merging algorithm needs to be developed when new data sources that potentially overlap with existing data.

-The script [run_model.py](run_model.py) starts with the table prj_volume.centreline_volumes, and proceeds to populate the aadt table, daily totals table, or the daily profiles table based on parameters given.
+The script [run_model.py](run_model.py) starts with the table `prj_volume.centreline_volumes`, and proceeds to populate the aadt table, daily totals table, or the daily profiles table based on parameters given.

 1. (2.1) Clustering is optional.
 If there is no update to centreline_volumes table.
 There's no need to refresh clustering.
 2. (2.2) Including incomplete day counts in clustering results is optional.
 If so, the set variable include_incomplete to True.
 If True, incomplete day cluster results will be uploaded to database.
 When there are multiple days at one location, the mode will be chosen.
 If False, count estimation program will cluster if needed and the clustered profile will be based on only the relevant counts (relevant to the estimation)